pvaelli/Bioinformatics/Trinity_bioinformatics.md

-# Step 7B: Bigmem method:
+## Step 7B: Bigmem method:

-Subsample reads to reduce redundancy and computational burden My four samples are between 70-100 million reads each, aiming for 100 million reads total, so subsample to 25 million each
+Subsample reads to reduce redundancy and computational burden. \
+My four samples are between 70-100 million reads each, aiming for 100 million reads total, so subsample to 25 million each. \
-Note: this command will produce uncompressed files, even though extension is still fastq.gz You need to remove .gz from each file name and re-compress using gzip command or Trinity will not work
+Note: this command will produce uncompressed files, even though extension is still fastq.gz \
+You need to remove .gz from each file name and re-compress using gzip command or Trinity will not work

-# submission script:
+## submission script:

 ```
 #!/bin/bash